 TOUR OF THE CHURCH

-As you enter the church you see before you the beveled glass wall, separating the gathering space from the worship space, allowing for fellowship and a “cry room” area.
+As you enter the church you see before you a beveled glass wall separating the gathering space from the worship space.
 It was crafted by one of our parishioners during the 1992 renovation.
-Please note the plaques on the back wall, one commemorating the pastors who have served our parish, and another in honor of Msgr.
-Michael P. Owens, who served the parish from 1957 until his death in 1988.
-It was under his guidance that the school building, the gym, and the rectory were built, as well as converting the church basement into the school cafeteria, and installing air conditioning in the church.
-To your left is the restroom and vesting sacristy, to the right the stairs leading to the choir loft, our Pieta, and the handicapped-accessible entrance/exit.
+Please note the plaque on the back wall commemorating the pastors who have served our parish.
+To your left is the restroom and bridal preparation room, to the right the stairs leading to the choir loft, our faith library, and the handicapped-accessible entrance/exit.

 Of the notable features in the nave of the church are the blue clerestory windows, depicting the Joyful, Sorrowful, and Glorious Mysteries.
 The three front windows in the dome all have a Eucharistic significance, drawing one’s attention to the sacrifice of the altar at Mass.
 The side windows in the dome depict St. Margaret Mary Alacoque’s vision of Jesus’ Sacred Heart on the east side, and on the west the Blessed Virgin’s appearance to St. Bernadette at Lourdes, France.
 We are reminded that our first priests to the village of “Les Petites Cotes” or “the little hills” were French missionaries.

 The interior has undergone several renovations, the most recent having been completed in 1991 in anticipation of the parish’s bicentennial celebration.
 Several items in the church were refurbished and found new life in the newly remodeled church: